Ultrafast topological data analysis reveals pandemic-scale dynamics of convergent evolution: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge scientists and laboratories for sharing SARS-CoV-2 genome sequencing data with the research community via the GISAID database.
-A list of all contributions used in this work detailing authors from the originating laboratories responsible for obtaining the specimens and the submitting laboratories where genetic sequence data were generated is available in \autoref{tab:supp_gisaid}.
-This work was supported by the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).
-The authors acknowledge the use of de.NBI cloud and the support by the High Performance and Cloud Computing Group at the Zentrum f\"ur Datenverarbeitung of the University of T\"ubingen and the Federal Ministry of Education and Research (BMBF) through grant no 031 A535A.
-They thank M.~Hanussek for IT support and early access to VALET \cite{Hanussek2021}.
-The authors further acknowledge support from the Interdisciplinary Center for Scientific Computing at Heidelberg University and the development work of the Scientific Software Center of Heidelberg University carried out by D.~Kempf and L.~Keegan.
+We gratefully acknowledge all data contributors, i.e., the Authors and their Originating laboratories responsible for obtaining the specimens, and their Submitting laboratories for generating the genetic sequence and metadata and sharing via the GISAID Initiative and the European Nucleotide Archive (ENA), on which this research is based.
+This work was supported by the de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) and ELIXIR-DE (Forschungszentrum Jülich and W-de.NBI-001, W-de.NBI-004, W-de.NBI-008, W-de.NBI-010, W-de.NBI-013, W-de.NBI-014, W-de.NBI-016, W-de.NBI-022).
+The authors further acknowledge support from the Interdisciplinary Center for Scientific Computing at Heidelberg University and the Scientific Software Center of Heidelberg University.
 This research was supported by the DFG Collaborative Research Center SFB/TRR 109 ``Discretization in Geometry and Dynamics''.
-M.B. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
-L.H. thanks the Evangelisches Studienwerk Villigst for their support.
-A.O. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 281869850 (RTG 2229).
+M.B.~was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+L.H.~thanks the Evangelisches Studienwerk Villigst for their support.
+A.O.~and M.N.~were supported by the Vector Stiftung.
+M.N.~was supported by the Helmholtz Association under the joint research school ``HIDSS4Health – Helmholtz Information and Data Science School for Health''.
+A.O.~acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 281869850 (RTG 2229).
+This research was funded by the Federal Ministry of Education and Research (BMBF) and the Baden-W\"urttemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments.
+Work conducted by Z.A.~at the Wellcome Sanger Institute was supported by core funding from the Wellcome Trust (Grant No.~220540/Z/20/A).

-\section{Author Contributions}
+\section{Author contributions}